-Winona County commissioners have approved a conditional use permit for the first operation to mine silica sand in the Minnesota county, despite concerns that operations may have a negative impact on the environment and demands that the state should require a more thorough review of the mine's environmental impact, according to Minnesota Public Radio.
+Minnesota county green lights silica sand mine: County commissioners have approved a conditional use permit for the first operation to silica sand mine in the Minnesota county, despite concerns that operations may have a negative impact on the environment and demands that the state should require a more thorough review of the mine’s environmental impact, according to Minnesota Public Radio.

 The board voted in favor of the mine with a 3-2 majority, after it had rejected a proposal to suspend the permit until after a state appeal court hears from a group of local residents who are appealing an earlier board decision that ruled a full environmental review was not necessary.
 Commissioners Steve Jacob, Marcia Ward and Wayne Valentine supported issuing the permit, while Greg Olson and James Pomeroy voted against it.